Chicago Shakespeare Theater is currently accepting Properties Intern applications for Summer 2017. Applications must be received by March 1, 2017.

-CST’s Properties Internship offers professional experience for qualified college students and recent graduates who are actively pursuing careers in properties design.
+Chicago Shakespeare’s Properties Internship offers professional experience for qualified college students and recent graduates who are actively pursuing careers in properties design.
 Interns are entrusted with a great deal of responsibility and are given challenging hands-on work furthering the build of upcoming productions.
-Interns receive one-on-one mentoring from the Props Master, the opportunity to build portfolio pieces, complimentary tickets to Chicago Shakespeare productions during the internship, and a weekly travel stipend.
-Throughout the internship, in a seminar series designed exclusively for interns, staff members from across the company illuminate the workings of a large arts organization and offer guidance to career paths ahead with personalized cover letter/resume/interview coaching.
+In addition, Chicago Shakespeare Interns receive a small travel stipend and complimentary tickets to Chicago Shakespeare performances.
+Other benefits include the opportunity to build professional relationships, receive one-on-one mentoring from the Properties Supervisor, build portfolio pieces, participate in an intern seminar series that illuminates the workings of a large arts organization, and receive a resume and portfolio review with Chicago Shakespeare Staff.

 - Minimum two years undergraduate education or equivalent experience in scenic/properties work